dotnet/docs/docs/core/porting/upgrade-assistant-overview.md

 ### Prerequisites

 - This tool uses MSBuild to work with project files.
 Make sure that a recent version of MSBuild is installed.
-An easy way to do this is to [install Visual Studio 2019](https://visualstudio.microsoft.com/downloads/).
+An easy way to satisfy this requirement is to [install Visual Studio 2019](https://visualstudio.microsoft.com/downloads/).

 ### Installation steps